waitesgithub/owasp-devsecops/README.md

-# DevSecOps on Raspberry Pi 5 with GitHub Actions
+# DevSecOps on Raspberry Pi 5 with GitHub Actions using OWASP Project Tools

 This project demonstrates a DevSecOps pipeline running primarily on a Raspberry Pi 5, orchestrated by GitHub Actions.
 It incorporates various open-source tools for static and dynamic application security testing (SAST/DAST), software composition analysis (SCA), infrastructure-as-code (IaC) security scanning, and vulnerability management.